128technology/docs/docs/onboard_ssr_device_otp.md

 ## OTP Re-Imaging Process

-The process varies based on the SSR Device, as well as Mac and Windows.
+The process varies based on the SSR device, as well as Mac and Windows.

 ### Mac Re-Imaging Process

 #### Use the following procedure to re-image SSR Devices:

 1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.
-2. Connect the RJ45/USB cable to the console port on the SSR1x0/1x00.
+2. Connect the RJ45/USB cable to the console port on the SSR device.
 3. Connect the USB end of the cable to your computer.
-4. Connect the power input to the back of the SSR1x0/1x00, but do not power it up.
+4. Connect the power input to the back of the SSR device, but do not power it up.
 5. Open a terminal window.
 6. Run the following command to identify the USB port:
 ```